 While visiting Pennsylvania, Indiana, and Ohio, you may have seen Amish people driving horse-drawn buggies.
 The Amish have been living in these areas for generations, and they are known for living simply without using modern conveniences.

-If purchasing a casket made by these revered craftsmen is vital to you, go directly to the source.
-After all, the Amish probably do not sell their products online.
+If purchasing a casket made by these revered craftsmen is vital to you, you may want to go directly to the source.
+After all, the Amish probably don't sell their products online.

-Other companies may advertise Amish barnwood caskets, but an Amish person may not have made them.
+However, some casket retailers might procure Amish-made caskets to sell online.
+Other companies sell Amish-style barnwood caskets, but an Amish craftsperson may or may not have made them.

 6. Pine casket